uber/h3-py/docs/api_comparison.md

 unsigned 64-bit integers (`uint64_t`), and collections of indexes are represented with C arrays.

-For human readability and interpretability, we'll often represent integer indices (`578536630256664575`) in their hexadecimal format (`8075fffffffffff`).
+For human readability, we often represent integer indices (`578536630256664575`) in their hexadecimal format (`8075fffffffffff`).